 The Post-Antibiotic Failure

 The second arm of this landmark study delivered an even more damaging blow to probiotic orthodoxy.
-Researchers found that probiotic supplementation following antibiotic treatment was unsuccessful in restoring normal, healthy gut bacterial populations in the majority of subjects.
+Researchers found that probiotic supplementation following antibiotic treatment was unsuccessful in restoring normal, healthy gut bacterial populations in the majority of subjects—directly contradicting the most common recommendation for probiotic use.

 Why Probiotics Fail: The Colonization Resistance Problem